Midway Multimodal Plan

 The biggest issue along Midway is speed.
 Drivers see 4 lanes and they immediately think they can go 50+ mph.
 Another flashing-light crosswalk (or two) would help.
 But something needs to be done now to address the speeding.
 I don’t see BPD out there nearly enough.

-EWogen asked over 2 years ago
+EWogen asked about 3 years ago

 Thank you for your comment!
 Broomfield staff and the project team are initiating the second phase of the study to begin the development of design alternatives for the corridor.
 Speeding and crossing safety have been concerns noted in our data collection and through feedback from the public.
 These issues will be thoroughly reviewed and considered as alternative designs are developed.
 Please visit BroomfieldVoice/MidwayPlan for new information related to alternative designs over the coming months to share your thoughts!